 The day is December 24, 2021, Christmas Eve.
 The time and date is interesting to me.
 The weather interests me as well.
 We are currently seeing light snowfall, which will make this a white Christmas.
 It is shortly after 4:00am and according to my time zone, my side of the world is mainly sleeping.
 But not me.
 And not for bad reasons either.
 I am up because I have work to do.
 Plus, I’m up so that I could have my coffee and sit with you for a while.
 Know what I mean?

-I think back to this day and this time of year, December of 1989.
-I think back to what my ideas would have been about the year 2021 or better yet; I think about the sound of the upcoming year, 2022 and what this would have sounded like to me when I was 17.
+I think back to this day and this time of year in December of 1989.
+I think back to what my ideas would have been about the year 2021 or better yet, I think about the sound of the upcoming year, 2022, and what this would have sounded like to me when I was 17.